Integrating the advantages of two single-pixel imaging schemes via holographic projection in ghost-imaging systems: Introduction

-In recent research~\cite{Li2025Active}, we have discovered that the peak value of the Hanbury Brown-Twiss (HBT) effect of dynamic optical field with classical light can be flexibly regulated via replacing thermal light speckle with holographic projection pattern, and multiple holographic reconstruction patterns exhibit the super-bunching effect in the experiment.
-As is well known, the HBT effect acts as the point spread function (PSF)~\cite{Shih2020AnIntroduction,Wu2024High,Liu2024Progress} of GI scheme so that the super-bunching effect can enhance the visibility of ghost image~\cite{Chan2009High,Zhou2019Experimental,Zhang2019Superbunching,Liu2021Simple,Ye2022Antibunching}.
-Herein our work, we integrate the computational holography with the classical light GI and propose various types of GI schemes via introducing various signals into the intensity correlation algorithm of GI.
-Those GI results demonstrate a substantial increase of visibility of the ghost image.
-In this paper, we firstly conducted a detailed comparison of light signals in intensity correlation algorithm between thermal light GI and those holographic projection-based GI we proposed.
-Then, we performed experimentally holographic projection GI in which target patterns originate from intensity squared chaotic speckle and artificially designed sparse matrix.
-In addition, TGI and CGI with chaotic source were also performed for comparative analysis.
-Finally, we achieved both positive and negative copies of ghost image based on the artificially designed symmetrical mirror speckle by holographic projection.
+In this article, we will first conduct a detailed comparison of correlated signals in the intensity correlation algorithm between thermal light GI and holographic projection GI we proposed.
+Then, we show the GI experiment by holographic projection in which target patterns originate from intensity-squared chaotic speckle and artificially designed sparse matrix.
+Those GI results demonstrate a substantial increase in the visibility.
+Finally, we achieved both positive and negative copies of the ghost image on the basis of the artificially designed symmetrical mirror speckle by holographic projection.

-\section{Theoretical Model}
+\section{Theoretical model}